Hesburger: Russia

 The first attempts to enter the Russian market were made at the end of the 80's.
 In the summer of 1988 through the joint Soviet-Finnish enterprise in St. Petersburg (and later in Vyborg and Petrozavodsk) street tents opened under the Liha Polar brand made in the Hesburger color scheme.
 In the menu was hamburgers, cheeseburgers, fries and other dishes are typical for Hesburger.
 In the late 1990s/early 2000s restaurants ceased to exist for unknown reasons.

 The first Russian Hesburger opened in January 2010 in Moscow, and a year later in St. Petersburg.
 The network worked on the rights of master franchise LLC Rusburger, owned by the meat-industrial company Ostankino.
 By the end of 2012, Hesburger still opened 13 restaurants, as well as with the help of partners launched restaurants in Ufa, Krasnoyarsk and in the far East.

 In December 2013, Hesburger changed owners and became a group of companies called "Megagrupp".

 On March 29, 2022, Hesburger announced a slow departure from the Russian and Belarusian markets.
 40 restaurants were available in Russia.

 In May, a local brand called SuperBurger was registered with a logo similar to Hesburger's, and intended to replace Hesburger.

 Some Hesburger restaurants continued to operate as of April 2023.

+Iran

+Hesburger opened its first franchise restaurant in Tehran, Iran, in April 2018.
+However, the venture was very short-lived; the company shut down operations and pulled out of the country just a few months later in October 2018 due to economic uncertainties and international sanctions.